 Guatemala Finca Isnul Hybrid

-This experimental micro-lot is a Pacamara that was fermented in the cherry for a few days before being fully washed resulting in a natural/washed hybrid processing method.
-It went on to place in Guatemala's Cup of Excellence.
+This experimental micro-lot is another offering from our longtime friends the Perez family.
+It is a Pacamara that was fermented in the cherry for a few days before being fully washed resulting in a natural/washed hybrid processing method.
+It went on to place in Guatemala's Cup of Excellence for the last two years.
 It’s an extraordinarily tropical and juicy coffee.
-Sweetness is where this coffee excels, boasting bright plum, deep vanilla, and comforting chocolate sugars.
+Sweetness is where this coffee excels, boasting thick honey, winey blackberries, dark chocolate, and this interesting finish that has a spice reminiscent of a ginger chew.
 A very unique coffee, it is more for the adventurous coffee drinker.

 Processing in coffee refers to the conversion of the raw coffee cherry into green coffee, a finished product for roasters to manipulate.
 This experimental process dubbed “Hybrid” is a cross between a washed and natural processed coffee.
 A unique processing method we had not run across until we cupped at the Perez family mill.
 Here’s the process in which they create this dynamic cup: